Rich Scangarello: Denver Broncos

 On January 16, 2019, Scangarello was hired by the Denver Broncos as their offensive coordinator.
 On January 12, 2020, Scangarello was fired by head coach Vic Fangio after Denver finished last in several offensive categories.

 Philadelphia Eagles

 On February 5, 2020, Scangarello was hired by the Philadelphia Eagles as a senior offensive assistant.

 San Francisco 49ers (second stint)

 Scangarello was named the quarterbacks coach for the San Francisco 49ers in 2021.

 Kentucky

 On February 25, 2022, it was reported that Scangarello would be hired as offensive coordinator at the University of Kentucky.
 He was fired on November 29, 2022.

 Las Vegas Raiders

 On February 23, 2024, Scangarello was hired by the Las Vegas Raiders as their quarterbacks coach under head coach Antonio Pierce.
 He was fired on November 3 along with offensive coordinator Luke Getsy and another assistant, after the Raiders lost their Week 9 game against the Cincinnati Bengals.

+LIFT Sports Management

+On July 31, 2025, it was reported that Scangarello had joined the sports agency LIFT Sports Management as a private quarterback coach, mentoring and training quarterbacks throughout their college careers and as they prepare to enter the NFL Draft.